prestonharberts/bib/Bible/isa30.md

 ###### 7
 > Egypt is totally incapable of helping.
 > For this reason I call her
->  “ Proud one who is silenced.”
+> “Proud one who is silenced.”
 ###### 8
 > Now go, write it down on a tablet in their presence,
 > Inscribe it on a scroll,